nllz/IRTF-HRPC/draft-research.md

 Integrity verification of data is important to prevent vulnerabilities and attacks, like man-in-the-middle-attacks.
 These attacks happen when a third party (often for malicious reasons) intercepts a communication between two parties, inserting themselves in the middle changing the content of the data.
 In practice this looks as follows:

 Alice wants to communicate with Bob.
-Alice sends data to Bob.
-Corinne intercepts the data sent to Bob.
-Corinne reads and alters the message to Bob.
+Corinne forges and sends a message to Bob, impersonating Alice.
 Bob cannot see the data from Alice was altered by Corinne.
 Corinne intercepts and alters the communication as it is sent between Alice and Bob.
 Corinne is able to control the communication content.